UH-CI/genomics-workshop/shell/02_the_filesystem.md

 hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

-    /home/dcuser
+    /home/username

-which is the full name of your home directory.
+which is the full name of your home directory, whatever your username is.
 This tells you that you are in a directory called `dcuser`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually